WWE News: Official Name Revealed For New Tag Team Before ‘Clash Of Champions’

 A few weeks ago, there was a big-time Tag Team Turmoil match on Raw which was used to determine the number one contenders for the titles.
 Even though there were some very established tag teams in the match, it ended up being won by the team of Robert Roode and Dolph Ziggler who had never partnered together before.

-No-one really knew where the team came from, but as reported by The Inquisitr, the they were partnered together for a big reason.
+No one really knew where the team came from, but as reported by The Inquisitr, they were partnered together for a big reason.
 Paul Heyman has high hopes for both men, especially Roode, and felt as if they could work well against Strowman at Clash of Champions.

 Teams that are randomly thrown together like this usually don’t have a very long shelf-life in WWE.
 This may end up being a different case, though, as the team of Roode and Ziggler actually have an official name according to the glorious one’s official Twitter.